longnguyen0102/Uncover-more-information-of-products-and-payments-in-a-Fintech-company--Python/README.md

-# Fintech - Data wrangling using Python
+# Fintech - Data wrangling to uncover more information of products, payments using Python

 Please check the coding below or access via the link below:
 🔗 https://colab.research.google.com/drive/1507TAku0hhjmkd88r-9rUP9ATtvzsPEC?authuser=1 🔗